 The modeling conducted for this document includes some scenarios to maintain water supply in Shasta Lake.
 However, these scenarios are difficult to model and rely to a great extent on real-time conditions and real-time management actions.
 Benefits to anadromous fish can be realized through varying ways depending on specific in-year conditions.
 Thus, the modeling provided in this document likely underestimates the potential for exchanges between Sites Reservoir and Shasta Lake, and resulting anadromous fish benefits.
+The Authority and Reclamation intend to work together to better reflect the exchanges in the modeling with the goal of substantiating the Project's benefits to anadromous fish.

 The Project also provides an additional capability to adjust to changes in precipitation and runoff patterns expected to result from climate change.
 As discussed in Chapter 28, climate change is expected to change the frequency and magnitude of intense storms and an increased likelihood of multi-year droughts.
 While long-term averages in precipitation are not expected to change, a larger percentage of precipitation is expected to fall as rain, resulting in a decreased snowpack and changes to runoff patterns.
-These changes will likely present challenges for future water management, including management of water for the environment.
+These changes will likely present challenges for future water management, including management of water for environment.
 The ability of the Project to capture and store water that cannot otherwise be captured and stored by Reclamation and to exchange water with Shasta Lake may allow for flexibility to provide environmental benefits to anadromous fish in the upper Sacramento River under changing climate scenarios.